top of page

 • Linear cost behavior

-None of these assumptions hold consistently in Illinois.
+None of these assumptions consistently hold in Illinois manufacturing.

-A metal components manufacturer near Joliet forecasted revenue within 3% accuracy for four consecutive quarters.
+A metal components manufacturer near Joliet consistently forecasted revenue within a 3% variance range.

 Then: